tarantool/tarantool-vscode/README.md

 Tarantool VS Code Extension helps you to develop Tarantool applications in VS Code.
 It enhances your text editor with completions, suggestions, and snippets.

-Please, note that this extension uses [EmmyLua extension](https://github.com/EmmyLua/VSCode-EmmyLua) as a backend for Tarantool-specific stuff.

 ---

 ## Features